 A traditional orchard of indigenous trees was planted at Mayfields Farm not long after the CRT took over.
 At 10 years old, the orchard is still in its adolescent stage, but will soon be reaching maturity.
 Sheep and lambs graze around the trees making it a beautiful spot to sit and take in the atmosphere and forget about modern life for a few moments.

-A highlight of the farm is the wet woodland, which is rare.
+Sarah Jenkins and Countryfile's Margherita TaylorAnother highlight of the farm is the wet woodland, which is rare.
 The unusual habitat attracts a wide range of different species.
-A raised, accessible footpath runs through the wet woodland to allow everyone to enjoy it from a safe perspective.
+A raised, accessible footpath runs through the wet woodland to allow everyone to enjoy it from a safe perspective which leads to the red squirrel enclosure.

 We are delighted that Mayfields Farm is part of the East Anglian Red Squirrel Group.
 We have three dedicated red squirrel breeding enclosures housing up to two pairs at a time.
 We hope to breed two litters from each pair every year with each litter giving us up to eight kittens to re-introduce into the wild in areas that do not have a red squirrel population, such as Anglesey in North Wales.